kestra-io/docs/docs/developer-guide/errors-handling/README.md

 order: 5
 ---
 # Errors handling
-Errors are a special branch of your flow, where you can define how to handle them if any tasks failed.
+Errors are a special branch of your flow where you can define how to handle any tasks failures.

-2 kinds of errors can be defined :
+2 kinds of errors can be defined:
 * **Global**: for the flow and must be at root of the flow.
 * **Local**: these are available for all [Flowable Task](../flowable), and are only allowed for these tasks and their children.